-Although there are no employee NICs on fringe benefits, your company will pay NICs at the rate of 13.8% (2024/25) if the benefit is taxable.
+Although there are no employee NICs on fringe benefits, your company will pay NICs at the rate of 15% (2025/26) if the benefit is taxable.
 The tax cost of having the benefit needs to be compared to the cost of taking a dividend (or even salary) and incurring the expenditure personally.
-This will be even more relevant from 6 April 2025 when the rate of NICs payable on fringe benefits increases to 15%.